 Integrating different applications and platforms, Integration Platform as a Service enables better collaboration between team members.
 As a result, teams can work more effectively together and achieve better results.

 More agile business operations

 The ability to quickly integrate different applications and platforms gives businesses the agility they require to keep up with changing market conditions and stay competitive.

 It can help businesses reduce their IT costs by automating routine tasks and eliminating the need for multiple-point solutions.

 With an Integration Platform as a Service, businesses have the flexibility to choose the applications and platforms that best meet their needs.

-- Complexity: The level of complexity involved in setting up and using iPaaS can deter some users.
+- Complexity: The level of complexity involved in setting up and using iPaaS solutions can deter some users.

 - High cost: Depending on the features and capacity you need, it can be expensive.